Skip to main content

 • Paint the wood with a fresh coat of paint.

-See also How to Clean Mold Under Sink? - An Easy Guide!
+See also How to Clean Mold from Shoes - in 60 Seconds!

 What type of paint should be used to repaint the wood?